Will holograms be the next innovation in the post-pandemic workplace?

 In video demonstrations, the $20,000 suite of hologram technology lacks some clarity.
 You can look at it and tell it’s not a real person.

-Still, the company enables people to engage with life-size, three-dimensional representations of people who aren’t actually there.
+Still, the company enables people to engage with life-size, three-dimensional representations of people.

 “When you see traditional streaming services like Zoom, it’s typically just a headshot.
 You’re missing 50 percent of their body language,” said Larry T. O’Reilly, CEO of ARHT Media.
 “However, when you see somebody in a live hologram, and they appear to be 3-D without the need of 3-D glasses, your brain is telling you to run the room.”